 When choosing our destination, we wanted a little bit closer to home as we were traveling for the first time as a family with no companions with us.
 As first time parents, it was a bit overwhelming as we did not want to stress our daughter at all.

 We had friends who brought their children on trips and some got sick while on the road or after the trip.
 This was something that I personally wanted to avoid as we experienced our baby getting admitted at the hospital when we went home during the holidays.
-And it wasn’t an experience I wanted to do again.
+And it wasn’t an experience I wanted to have again.

 So, we set our sights to Bohol.
 The island is just two (2) hours away from Cebu and it’s by far one of the most convenient places we could visit with our little toddler.